pattytechuk/web-app-CI-CD-project/documents/ProjectReport.md

 ## Planning and Preparation

 **Goal Setting and Requirements:** My goal was to containerize a web application and automate its deployment using Azure Kubernetes Services (AKS).
-For the first part of the project, I manually set up the infrastructure using Bicep, set up an AKS cluster, deploy the web app into the cluster, and then verify the web application's functionality.
+For the first part of the project, I manually set up the infrastructure using Bicep, set up an AKS cluster, deployed the web app into the cluster, and then verified the web application's functionality.

 For the second part of the project, I set up a pipeline in Azure DevOps' pipelines in order to automate the deployment of the infrastructure, AKS cluster, and the deployment of the web application.